Crunchiest-Leaf/crunchiest_chests/README.md

 ## Description

 **Crunchiest Chests** is a plugin for Minecraft servers that provides an alternative to the traditional treasure chest management system with a powerful SQLite backend.
 This plugin allows players to create and manage, treasure chests in a more streamlined way.
+Allowing for independant instances of player loot to be set up by staff members!
+No need for sharing!

 ## Features